 You start studying up on evolutionary psychology theories only when you’re interested in bettering your chance with the girl next door.
 You take statistics and probability a lot more seriously when you’re option trading with real cash.
 Concepts like statistical significance suddenly click when you run a digital advertising campaign and you have to make decisions based on data such as 100 uniques.

 You don’t hire a fitness coach who is overweight.
-You don’t hire a dating consultant that can’t talk to women.
-You’ll rather have a business partner that has done 700 deals compared to a student with first-class honours in a Harvard business degree.
+You don’t hire a dating coach that can’t hold a conversation.
+You’ll rather have a business partner that has done 700 deals compared to a student with first-class honors in a Harvard business degree.

 I found out really quickly that academic pursuit in Singapore is dry and mechanical, both academically and culturally.
 Everyone goes to class, nods their head, goes home and attempts to memorize for examinations.
 The students are more interested in scoring for assignments as compared to having an active discussion of the course material.